ct-clmsn/nim-sos/README.md

 to be stored.
 If a user needs a Symmetric Sequence stored on 32 nodes for 3200 integers, `partitionSizer` will peform the simple calculation and return 100 integers for each partition.

-### Productivity Support

-Programming in SPMD has a history of being a challenging exercise.
-This library will incrementally add support functionality that aims to provide users a more straight forward experience.
-Nim's metaprogramming capabilities are a rich suite of tools for innovative research and experimentation.

 ### Install

 Download and install [SOS](https://github.com/Sandia-OpenSHMEM/SOS)